lyricity/kb/Bots/Blargbot.md

 ![Prefix /](https://img.shields.io/badge/PFX-/-black?style=flat-square)

-# Blargbot handles all the moderation commands within the server for the moderators and community managers.
+Blargbot handles all the moderation commands within the server for the moderators and community managers.

-**`<user>` can either be a mention or the userid for commands**
+**`<user>` can be a @mention or the UserID for Blarg commands.**

 ## Delta commands

-*All Betas and higher roles have access to these commands as well.*
+_All Betas and higher roles have access to these commands as well._

 `Mute <user> -t 00h00m00s -r <reason>` mutes a designated users for the amount of time given. **If no time is specified then the user will be permanently muted**

-*Example: `/mute @Discord#0001 -t 5h -r Example message`*
+_Example: `/mute @Discord#0001 -t 5h -r Example message`_

 `Unmute <user> -r <reason>` unmutes the user.